skellis46/slipbox/harmful content project preparation.md

 - need no-intervention control group??
 - how we calculate sample sizes for between group analysis?
 - specific vs unspecific effects of the intervention (Koch et al 2019, cited in Millman 2021 n.pag.)
+- in Gerrard and Thornham [@gerrard-2020-content] they use a potentially useful method to find images:

+> We originally collected these images to conduct a cross-platform visual analysis, an approach influenced by Ging and Garvey’s (2017) finding that images relating to mental health on Instagram are highly aestheticised.
+Using a clean browser and a new account, we wanted to see what the platforms showed us – a form of platformed show and tell – using their search engines to discover new content, precisely as social media users would.[@gerrard-2020-content n.pag]

 - simplest design would be 2 groups (transparency vs non-transparency), 2  body awareness level (skilled / unskilled)??
 Mirror design of Millman, with flushing out period inbetween the two parts?
 - or might it be 'unharmful' and harmful content -- kinds of differences??